DestructiveDigital/Documentation/pages/tooling/docker/usage.md

 |-- public
 -- qa.conf`

-Then type:`./ddenv up --build ` and to use detached mode add the `-d` detached flag `./ddenv up --build -d`.

-The docker environment will now build and run.
+You will need to be using a bash shell, if you are in windows ensure that you are using git bash.
+To bring up the docker environment execute the bellow command:

+Windows: `./ddenv up --build `

+Mac: `sh ./ddenv up --build `

+Linux: `bash ./ddenv up --build `

+If you wish to use a domain in the place of local host then add a record to /etc/hosts

 ## Tearing Down Project

-To then tear down all of the associated resources similar to the functionality of `vagrant destroy` execute `./ddenv down`.
+To then tear down all of the associated resources similar to the functionality of `vagrant destroy` execute:

-It would then be advisable to update your /etc/hosts so to route any domain to the correct location.
+Windows: `./ddenv down`

+Mac: `sh ./ddenv down`

+Linux: `bash ./ddenv down`

 ## Changing the environment